ZenithTechSolutions/Child-Nutrition-Tracker/README.md

 ## About

-**Poshan-Tracker** is designed to empower users with real-time nutrition insights, helping them maintain a balanced and healthy diet.
+**Child-Nutrition-Tracker** is designed to empower users with real-time nutrition insights, helping them maintain a balanced and healthy diet.

 ### The project includes: